 How to read a Jack's Flight Club email alert

-Like the look of what you see?
-Perfect, let’s open it up!
+Like what you see?
+Open it up!

 Inspiration and introduction

-For extra inspo, try clicking on one of the in-text links, chances are, it’ll take you somewhere cool!
+For extra inspo, try clicking one of the in-text links, chances are, it’ll take you somewhere cool!

-Occasionally, if it’s a lesser-known destination, or we’ve got some extra know-how, we may include an ‘After you land’ section.
+Occasionally, if it’s a lesser-known destination or we’ve got some extra know-how, we may include an ‘After you land’ section.
 Here, we would provide extra detail and practical tips on what to do after touching down.

 Okay, let’s scroll down a bit further…